Juice Wrld: 2015–2017: Beginnings and recognition

 Higgins developed as an artist in his first year of high school.
 His first track, "Forever", was released on SoundCloud in 2015 under the name JuicetheKidd.
 Higgins recorded most of his first tracks on a cellphone, uploading them to SoundCloud in his sophomore year.
-He changed his name from JuicetheKidd, a name inspired by his affection for rapper Tupac Shakur's role in the film Juice, to Juice Wrld because he and his associates believed the change would benefit his career.
+He changed his name from JuicetheKidd, a name inspired by his affection for rapper Tupac Shakur's role in the film Juice, to Juice Wrld, because he and his associates believed the change would benefit his career.
 In an interview with the Atlanta radio station WHTA, Higgins revealed that the latter part of his stage name initially had no meaning but that he came to think it "represents taking over the world".

 "Too Much Cash", Higgins's first track to be produced by frequent collaborator Nick Mira, was released in 2017.
 While releasing projects and songs on SoundCloud, Higgins worked in a factory but was dissatisfied with the job; he was fired within two weeks.
 After joining the internet collective Internet Money, Higgins released his debut full-length EP, 9 9 9, on June 15, 2017, with the song "Lucid Dreams" breaking out and growing his following.

 Higgins also briefly performed under the name Juice in early 2017.
 In mid-2017, he received attention from artists such as Waka Flocka Flame and Southside, as well as fellow Chicago artists G Herbo and Lil Bibby.
 He subsequently signed with Lil Bibby's co-owned record label, Grade A Productions.
+In December 2017, Higgins released the three-song EP Nothings Different.
+The project was covered by the hip-hop blog Lyrical Lemonade, with Higgins's track "All Girls Are the Same" gaining popularity through the blog post.